The path to a professorship

 Qualifications for a university professorship

 Most candidates qualify for a university professorship in Germany by means of the habilitation process.
 Traditionally, habilitation generally includes the production of a habilitation treatise and an examination process that establishes the ability to teach in an academic subject.
-In some German states, this can also be achieved “cumulatively” – in other words, through the publicaiton of several relevant essays in prestigious specialist journals.
+As a rule, this can also be achieved “cumulatively” – in other words, through the publication of several peer-reviewed essays in prestigious specialist journals.

 Leadership of your own junior research group